pebble

 Usage

 Your Codespace will launch into an example project with the C file already open.
-Press the button at the top right of the C file called "Run on Emulator."
-It will take a minute for this button to appear.

 Save to GitHub